AndrewLevinson/core-interaction-spring-2020/docs/projects/project-1.md

 a (Do not link to external sites, but you can link to parts of your text using an attribute to assign an id)

 <b>02/04 </b>
 — Use both HTML and CSS.
-Only use the following CSS properties:
+Only use the following CSS properties: <br>
 Padding {}<br>
 Border {}<br>
 margin{}<br>